ashishtele/ashishtele.github.io/_posts/2026-04-24-r_vs_python.md

         return result
 ```

 That's the default Python style.
 And it's what most developers expect.
 R's functional approach requires a mindset shift.
 It's more verbose.
 It's more explicit.
 But it's also more predictable.
 The learning curve slows adoption.

-## The Hybrid Sweet Spot

-Here's what I'm seeing in production:

-Teams start with Python for speed.
-They prototype, test, validate the idea.

-Then they rebuild the critical parts in R for compliance.

-Or they use the hybrid pattern: R6 shell for the interface, functional core for the audit trail.

-That's the best of both worlds.

 ## What's Actually Happening Now

 I'm watching the ecosystem evolve.
 Here's what I see:

-**1. Python is maturing.** Early LangChain was buggy and opaque.
+- **1. Python is maturing.** Early LangChain was buggy and opaque.
 Newer frameworks (LangGraph, LlamaIndex) are more explicit about state.

-**2. R is catching up.** `ellmer` is production-ready. `chattr` adds audit trails. `TheOpenAIR` brings OpenAI compatibility.
+- **2. R is catching up.** `ellmer` is production-ready. `chattr` adds audit trails. `TheOpenAIR` brings OpenAI compatibility.

-**3. Hybrid patterns are emerging.** R6 shells + functional cores.
+- **3. Hybrid patterns are emerging.** R6 shells + functional cores.
 The best of both worlds.

-**4. The gap is narrowing.** Not closing, but narrowing.
+- **4. The gap is narrowing.** Not closing, but narrowing.
 R-native solutions are appearing.

 ## The Real Question

-Here's what I keep coming back to:

 What's your actual requirement?

-If you need to prove what happened, Python's agents will fight you every step of the way.
+- If you need to prove what happened, Python's agents will fight you every step of the way.
 You'll add logging, capture state, write tests.
 You're fighting the framework.

-If you need to ship fast and iterate, R's agents will slow you down.
+- If you need to ship fast and iterate, R's agents will slow you down.
 You're writing more code, managing state explicitly, thinking in functional terms.
 You're fighting the culture.

 Neither is wrong.
 But you need to know which fight you're in.